goncalojbsousa/gamehub-backlog/README.md

 GameHub Backlog is a game backlog tracker designed to help you keep track of your ever-growing library of video games.

+## Features

+- **Google Authentication:** Securely sign in using your Google account.
+- **Comprehensive Game Database:** Browse and view details of games worldwide using the IGDB API.
+- **Advanced Search and Filtering:** Search for games with various filters including Genres, Themes, Platforms, Perspectives, and Game Modes.
+- **Game Backlog Management:** Track your game progress by adding games to your backlog with status options ('Played', 'Playing', 'Dropped', 'Plan to Play') and progress indicators ('Unfinished', 'Beaten', 'Completed', 'Continuous').
+- **Price Comparison:** View and compare the prices of Steam games across several trusted stores to find the best deals.
+- **User Profiles:** Access and manage your profile to view and organize your tracked games.
+Search for games by name, filter by status and progress, and sort by rating and name.
+Share your profile with friends and explore other users' profiles to see their game collections.
+- **Light and Dark Modes:** Switch between light and dark themes for a customizable viewing experience.

 ## Running locally

 Clone the project